I am a serious DIY addict and frugal-living master. I have practiced green and frugal living my entire life and love sharing my tips.

 If your clothes have visible mold or mildew on them, make a paste of lemon juice and salt and rub it over the affected area.
 The lemon is an acid that will kill off the mildew and clean the area.
 Be careful to test a patch on the clothing first, as lemon juice can have a bleaching effect.
 Rub baking soda on the area to help pull out the smell.
 Then launder as usual.
 Bam!
 No more musty smell in your clothes.

 Note: There are commercial products out there that will pull smells out.
 (Febreeze, for example.)
-I have chosen not to include those, because they don't work any more effectively than the things you already have in your home.
+I have chosen not to include those because they don't work any more effectively than what you already have in your home.

 My Washer Smells Musty

-Washing machines, especially the new front-loading variety, have a very specific design flaw that makes them the perfect habitat for mold growth.
-This mold will then get on your clothes while they are in the wash (effectively making your washing machine a molding machine).
+Washing machines, especially the new front-loading variety, have a specific design flaw that makes them the perfect habitat for mold growth.
+This mold will then get on your clothes while washing (effectively making your washing machine a molding machine).